-On the other hand, if you’re looking for practicality over prestige or personal interest, then you may be more drawn to languages that have the highest number of first- and second-language speakers.
+On the other hand, if you’re looking for practicality over prestige or personal interest, then you may be more drawn to the most popular languages in the world, the ones that have the highest number of first- and second-language speakers.
 It is, after all, a matter of pragmatism.
 If you want to participate in international business, travel the world or study in a foreign country, you’ll have a higher chance of being able to communicate if you speak one of the world’s most common languages.

 So which are the most popular foreign languages in the world to learn?

 As a lingua franca of West Africa, Hausa is the second language of 20 million people and the first language of 44 million more.
 Because it is a trade language across Nigeria, Ghana and many more countries, this is an excellent choice for business.